 Why Choose a Dog Harness?

-An excellent dog harness is one that fits well, doesn’t cause issues and works for your breed of dog.
-For example, we have a great Dane.
-She’s strong, excitable and has a tendency to pull when on her lead.
+An excellent harness is one that fits well, doesn’t cause issues and works for your breed of dog.
+For example, we have a Great Dane.
+She’s active, excitable and tends to pull when on her lead.